Dominik Holec: Baník Ostrava

+Piast Gliwice

+On 26 March 2026, shortly after terminating his contract with Baník, Holec moved to Polish top-flight outfit Piast Gliwice on a three-month deal.

 International career

 Holec enjoyed his first inclusion in the wider squad of Slovak senior national team in November 2019, when he was listed as an alternate by Pavel Hapal for two qualifying UEFA Euro 2020 qualifying fixtures against Croatia and Azerbaijan.
-Holec actually went on to join the squad, hence being called-up from the alternate position, as Dominik Greif could not be involved fully in preparations ahead of the Azerbaijan fixture.
-Holec therefore enjoyed his first call-up, but did not manage to make an appearance.
+After Dominik Greif was ruled out of the match due to health issues, Holec joined the squad ahead of the Azerbaijan fixture.
 Holec was also additionally called up in September 2021, when Dušan Kuciak tested positive for COVID-19, but again failed to make an appearance.

 In March 2022, Holec was nominated for two friendly fixtures against Norway and Finland.
 He did not make an appearance on 25 March 2022 in Oslo fixture against Norway, which concluded in a 2-0 defeat, following strikes by Erling Haaland and Martin Ødegaard.
-Days late, Holec appeared in the starting line-up in the subsequent match, debuting on 29 March 2022, in a neutral field international friendly against Finland.
-Following an agreement with goalkeeper's coach Miroslav Seman, Holec and a fellow debutant, František Plach were to both feature for one half of the game.
+Days later, Holec appeared in the starting line-up in the subsequent match, debuting on 29 March 2022, in a neutral field international friendly against Finland.
+Following an agreement with the goalkeeper's coach Miroslav Seman, Holec and a fellow debutant, František Plach, were to both feature for one half of the game.
 During the first half, Holec faced two shots from the opposing team.
 The match concluded in a 2-0 victory, after a first-half strike by Ondrej Duda and a second-half securing goal by Erik Jirka.
-Following the match, Holec and Plach both praised the defensive line commanded by Milan Škriniar, expressed pride over representing their nation and claimed that lack of spectators was the only regret related to their debut.
+Following the match, Holec and Plach both praised the defensive line commanded by Milan Škriniar, expressed pride over representing their nation and claimed that the lack of spectators was the only regret related to their debut.